NFL star Richard Sherman arrested on domestic violence charge

 Veteran NFL cornerback Richard Sherman was arrested early Wednesday morning on a burglary domestic violence charge, according to jail records.

-The 33-year-old free agent was booked at the King County Correctional Facility in Washington state shortly after 6:00 a.m. for "Burglary Domestic Violence.," ESPN first reported.
+The 33-year-old free agent was booked at the King County Correctional Facility in Washington state shortly after 6 a.m. for "Burglary Domestic Violence," ESPN first reported.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM